 Therese Timberlake, Robert Owen Communities, Devon

-Natspec can provide advice, guidance and ongoing support on issues and topics that are an essential part of becoming a college.
+Natspec can provide advice, guidance and ongoing support on many issues and topics that are an essential part of becoming a college.